Destinations Greece Athens

 Must orderpastirma platter + tsipouro

-Cappadocian-Greek charcuterie and mezedopoleio on the corner of Sokratous and Evripidou near the Varvakeios central market — opened 2014 by Fanis Theodoropoulos.
+Cappadocian-Greek charcuterie and mezedopoleio on the corner of Sokratous and Evripidou by the Varvakeios central market, opened 2014 by Fanis Theodoropoulos.
 Cured beef pastirma, soutzouki sausage, smoked cheeses, the Greek-Anatolian side of the table most travellers miss.
-Eat it as lunch with tsipouro from the carafe; come back for the dinner version if it lands.
+Take it as lunch with tsipouro from the carafe, and come back for the dinner room if it lands.

 Indagare-listedNear Varvakeios marketCappadocian Greek